An incomplete spinal injury is defined as spinal cord injury with some preserved motor or sensory function below the injury level.

 Acute traumatic central cord syndrome is typically considered to be caused by a hemorrhage that affects the central part of the spinal cord.
 The traumatic injury is usually caused by severe neck hyperextension.

-It is most common incomplete cord injury and us often seen in elderly with minor extension injury mechanisms.
-Anterior osteophytes and posterior infolded ligamentum flavum is responsible for the injury.
+It is the most common incomplete cord injury and us often seen in elderly with minor extension injury mechanisms.
+Anterior osteophytes and posterior infolded ligamentum flavum are responsible for the injury.